ahf/onion-tex/src/pandoc/prosa_june/slides.markdown

 ## Obfourscator (obfs4)

-\begin{itemize}[label=\textbullet]
-    \item Does full x25519 handshakes, but uses Elligator2 to map elliptic curve points.
+- Does full x25519 handshakes, but uses Elligator2 to map elliptic curve points.
-    \item Allows you to tune timers for traffic.
+- Allows you to tune timers for traffic.
-\end{itemize}

 ## Meek

-\begin{itemize}[label=\textbullet]
-    \item Connect with TLS with SNI set to some large user of the cloud provider.
+- Connect with TLS with SNI set to some large user of the cloud provider.
-    \item Inside your TLS connection you do a normal HTTP request, but with the Host header set to the server you want to reach inside the cloud.
+- Inside your TLS connection you do a normal HTTP request, but with the Host header set to the server you want to reach inside the cloud.
-    \item Efficient, but expensive :-(
+- Efficient, but expensive :-(
-\end{itemize}

 ## Domain Fronting

-\begin{itemize}[label=\textbullet]
-    \item Using ESNI?
+- Using ESNI?
-    \item Using various cloud providers message queue services?
+- Using various cloud providers message queue services?
-    \item Generally using large centralized services to give access to censored people.
+- Generally using large centralized services to give access to censored people.
-\end{itemize}

 ## Snowflake {.c}